d6t/d6t-python/README.md

 DataBolt is a collection of python-based products and libraries to reduce the time it takes to get your data ready for evaluation and analysis.

-It is designed for data scientists and data engineers who appreciate open data exchange and want to reduce frictions in data pipelines.
+It is designed for data scientists and data engineers who want to reduce frictions in data pipelines and analysis.

 It covers the early stages of the data engineering/data science workflow:
-* **sync data**: quickly pull/push data from/to a source, directly in python with just a few lines of code
+* **sync data**: quickly pull/push data from/to remotes sources and share with others, directly in python with just a few lines of code
-* **ingest data**: quickly ingest raw files to sql, parquet or pandas with better performance and features
+* **ingest data**: quickly ingest messy CSV and XLS files.
+Export to clean pandas, SQL, parquet
-* **join data**: quickly combine multiple datasets even if they don't perfectly match
+* **join data**: quickly combine multiple datasets even if they don't perfectly match using fuzzy joins
-* **manage data workflows**: manage workflow of data tasks including dependencies
+* **manage data workflows**: manage workflow of data tasks with dependencies optimized for data science

 ## [Sync Data](https://github.com/d6t/d6tpipe)

 Quickly exchange data, for example between data vendors and consumers, data engineers and data scientists, teachers and students or desktop and laptop.
 In just a few lines of code, you can push and pull data to/from S3 and ftp in a simple and unified framework.

 It's like git for data!
 But better because you can include it in your data science code.
+This way you can separate data from code: code in git repo, data in a data repo.

 ### Features include

+* Quickly create public and private data repos
-* Push/pull data to/from s3/ftp
+* Push/pull data to/from data repos
-* Separate data from code
-* Central file repository across all your data science projects
-* Store access credentials in one place
-* Manage access permissions
-* Include DDL so others can quickly ingest
+* Add read parameters so others can quickly ingest

 [https://github.com/d6t/d6tpipe](https://github.com/d6t/d6tpipe)